khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 This repository contains information for the CS220 AU, 'Navigating the Digital World' module, the Autumn term module.
 Information for Dr Di Franco's more theoretical module (CS220 SP) is on Moodle.
-If your enrolment code is CS220 AU (Autumn) or CS220 FY (Full Year) then the information below is relevant for you.
+If your enrolment code is CS220 AU (Autumn), CS220 FY (full year) or CS220 ZH (exchange student), then the information below is relevant for you.

 <br>